Sending Emails from your Organization's Own Email Address by Setting Up Your DNS Records

 Please note: each DNS provider has a unique layout and interface.
 These instructions give a general overview of the steps to take within your DNS provider; however, the navigation and steps may be slightly different.

-3. In the DNS Setup Table in the matching module, there is 1 TXT record.
+2. In the DNS Setup Table in your Double the Donation account, there is 1 TXT record.
 Copy the value from the Hostname column, switch to the browser tab containing your DNS settings, and paste it into the corresponding field in your DNS provider account.
 Some DNS providers will refer to Hostnames as Aliases.

-4. Switch back to the matching module browser tab.
+3. Switch back to the Double the Donation browser tab.
 For the same TXT record, copy the value in the Value Should Be column.
 Back in your DNS browser window, to paste into the corresponding field in your DNS provider account.

 Please note: The sample value provided for your DMARC TXT record is very simple.
 Your IT team may want to modify it slightly.
-This value is sufficient for the purposes of sending matching gift emails through the matching module.
+This value is sufficient for the purposes of sending Double the Donation emails through both of the modules.

 Troubleshooting DNS records